s11mani/PROJECT-KUBEADM-AUTOMATION/README.md

 Pull the code
-add hostname in set_hostname function. add kubernetes version in install_dependencies function. and run the script ./master.sh
+add hostname in set_hostname function. add kubernetes version in install_dependencies function. and run the script ./master_node.sh

+IN SLAVE SERVER:-
+Pull the code
+add hostname in set_hostname function. update token in joining_as_node function(take from master server). and run the script ./slave_node.sh